aasheishmody/TestFramework/README.md

 1)All the timeouts are dynamic in nature with regular polling. </br>

-2)Binaries have been included for demonstration purposes.
-Jenkins job can easily be customised </br> in order to avoid inclusion of binaries in the repository. </br>

-3)Additional feature file (Search Demo For Parallel Run) has been created with the same scenarios </br>
+2)Additional feature file (Search Demo For Parallel Run) has been created with the same scenarios </br>
 just to demonstrate parallel run. </br>

-4)Chrome and Firefox need to be updated to the latest version. </br>
+3)Chrome and Firefox need to be updated to the latest version. </br>

-5)Operating System should have maven and java installed. </br>
+4)Operating System should have maven and java installed. </br>

-6)Parallel run for multiple browsers for different view ports and environments can be easily
+5)Parallel run for multiple browsers for different view ports and environments can be easily
 achieved through Jenkins

 For example - Multiple instances of firefox can run parallely with multiple instances of chrome